 Ativisha grows in colder parts of India.
 It is abundant in the alpine regions growing up to a height of 2000 feet above sea level.
 The roots of the plant are the source of most of the alkaloids obtained from the plant such as aconitine, atisine, heterophyllin, heterophyllisin etc.

-The roots of the plant are paired and tuberous.
+Roots of the plant are paired and tuberous.
 They may be white or grey in color.
 Stem is simple or branched, growing up to a height of about 15 to 20 cm.
 Leaves are heteromorophous and glabrous.
 The flowers usually occur as inflorescence which may be white or violet in color.
 Seeds may be pyramidal, blackish or brownish in color.

 The list of alkaloids found in the plant is:-

-Atidine, hetisine, heteratisine, Diterpene alkaloids, heterophylline, heterophylline, heterophyllidine heterophyllisine, hetidine, atidine & Atisenol, and a new entatisene diterpenoid lactone from roots.
+Atidine, hetisine, heteratisine, Diterpene alkaloids, heterophylline, heterophyllidine heterophyllisine, hetidine, atidine & Atisenol, and a new entatisene diterpenoid lactone from roots.

 F-dishydrçatisine, hetidine, hetisinone, heteratisine, hetisine, benzylleteratisine, beta —sitosterol, carotene and 3— isoatisine from the rhizomes